 It's the make-or-break decision for your tile project

 Tile is tough stuff and can look great for years or decades after installation.
 Grout, on the other hand, doesn’t always perform as well.
 It can stain, discolor, crack or erode.
 In the worst cases, it allows water to enter walls or floors, which leads to much bigger problems.
 Bottom line: Your choice of grout is at least as important as your tile selection.
-Learn these grouting tips and tricks to make your grout job last.

 Home centers carry high-quality grout, but they don’t make choosing it easy.
 Luckily, Dean Sorem, our tile expert, has tried all the options and offers clear recommendations based on decades of experience.
 Here’s what you’ll find at home centers and flooring suppliers: